apache/trafficcontrol/docs/source/api/v5/tenants.rst

 ------------------
 :active:      A boolean which indicates whether or not the :term:`Tenant` is active
 :id:          The integral, unique identifier of this :term:`Tenant`
+:lastUpdated: The date and time at which the :term:Tenant was last updated, in :RFC:3339 format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 :name:       This :term:`Tenant`'s name
 :parentId:   The integral, unique identifier of this :term:`Tenant`'s parent
 :parentName: The name of the parent of this :term:`Tenant`

 .. code-block:: http
 	:caption: Response Example